AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 and 3D.
 A new method exists that allows you to write just a single set of files for any dimensionality (this is called the *dimension agnostic* format).
-To use this mode, set in your GNUmakefile.
+To use this mode, set DIMENSION_AGNOSTIC= TRUE in your GNUmakefile.
-Then write you problem initialization in .
+Then write you problem initialization in Prob_nd.F90.
 Analogous routines exist for tagging and boundary conditions.
-See the and problem setups for an example.
+See the rotating_torus and Noh problem setups for an example.

 .. _software:io: